Research and Development

 Since 2003, therapists and doctors at the Filderklinik, Germany, have been both researching and working with metal colour light therapy.
 The research study on rheumatism, published in our book Metallfarblichttherapie, was carried out there.
 Dr. Ludger Simon (†2016)accompanied the research.
 The measurements of heart rate variability and breathing, done by Dr. Jan Vagedes and Angela Steer-Reeh, using gold-red and cobalt-blue glass panels and healthy individuals, took place at the Filderklinik as well.
 These research projects are also mentioned in our book Metallfarblichttherapie.

 We are still researching and developing metal colour light therapy - the experience we gain with each production of glass panels is used in the following glass production, and therapy experience is incorporated both in the production of glass as well as in the development of metal colour light therapy.
-In our first continuing education metal colour light therapy training (2010-2013) we had the opportunity of extending our insight of metal colour light therapy through the discussions and interactions between the international course participants with their various anthroposophical therapists backgrounds.
+In our continuing education metal colour light therapy training (2010-2013 and 2015-2018) we had the opportunity of extending our insight of metal colour light therapy through the discussions and interactions between the international course participants with their various anthroposophical therapists backgrounds.
 This has also greatly increased our base of future research concepts.